L-R-Ryan/NavyGeoQuiz/README.md

 to google app engines so that I can host the project on an actual website.
 I am also using google's sql engine to manage the underlying sql tables.
 The sql tables are all tagged with a unique user id so that multiple people can take the quiz at the same time.
 A cron job deletes the created sql tables on a regular basis.

+This project is now offline.